FoLiA-tools contains various Python-based command line tools for working with FoLiA XML (Format for Linguistic Annotation)

 - rst2folia – Convert ReStructuredText, a lightweight non-intrusive text markup language, to FoLiA, using docutils.

 - tei2folia – Convert a subset of TEI to FoLiA.
+See the extra documentation in the section below.

 The FoLiA tools are published to the Python Package Index and can be installed effortlessly using pip, from the command-line, type: